JBadillo14/hello-world/README.md

 # hello-world
 Hello World tutorial

-I'm Jessica and my favorite food is sushi.
+I'm Jessica and my favorite food include sushi and pizza.
+I'm trying to learn  how to edit GitHub projects on the desktop.